Md. Nazim Uddin

 Md.
-Nazim Uddin was a Bangladeshi freedom fighter.
+Nazim Uddin was a Bangladeshi fighter.
 He was awarded Bir Protik for his contribution to the Liberation War of Bangladesh.

 Biography

 Nazim Uddin's father's name was Arab Ali and his mother's name Misri Begum.
 He was in East Pakistan Rifles in 1971.
-After the declaration of independence of Bangladesh he decided to take part in the Liberation War of Bangladesh.
+After the declaration of independence of Bangladesh, he decided to take part in the Liberation War of Bangladesh.
 He was appointed in Sholoshahar, Chittagong at that time.

-Nazim Uddin and other freedom fighters joined with other freedom fighters of East Bengal Regiment in Brahmanbaria in April.
+Nazim Uddin and other fighters joined with other members of East Bengal Regiment in Brahmanbaria in April.
 They were in Ashuganj Upazila to protect the place from Pakistanis.
-He also attacked Dharampasha Thana of Sunamganj in guerrilla style along with other freedom fighters in May and got success.
+He also attacked Dharampasha Thana of Sunamganj in guerrilla style along with other freedom fighters in May and got successful results.
 Later, he crossed the border and went to India.
-He trained new freedom fighters in India.
+He trained new fighters in India.

-In November Nazim Uddin and other freedom fighters went to Golapganj, Sylhet from India.
+In November, Nazim Uddin and other fighters went to Golapganj, Sylhet from India.
 They destroyed the defence of Pakistanis in Komolpur, Golapganj.
-After independence he was awarded Bir Protik from Bangladesh Government for his contribution to the Liberation War of Bangladesh.
+After independence, he was awarded Bir Protik from Bangladesh Government for his contribution to the Liberation War of Bangladesh.

 Nazim Uddin was married to Shamima Aktar.
 They had two daughters.

 Nazim Uddin died on 2 May 2019 at the age of 84.